-The spiritual mission Vapor Ministries’ carries is lofty, however it does not encapsulate the full scope of the work being done on the ground.
+The spiritual mission Vapor Ministries carries is lofty, but it does not encapsulate the full scope of the work being done on the ground.
 We firmly believe the greatest opportunities for discipleship are borne as a result of meeting real-world needs and taking steps to alleviate dramatic, oppressive poverty.
 It is in this vein the International Profit Centers flow.

 Currently, Vapor Ministries operates eight international businesses spread out across the entity’s footprint.
 They are listed as follows.